BeaglePilot/beaglepilot/reports/report_victor.md

     - Issue with the MPU9150 sensor driver.
 Refer to [this fix](https://github.com/BeaglePilot/ardupilot/commit/400f71226e0828d2ea285a469b566e25b8b5a7db).
     - Barometer MS5611 not detected.
 Seems like a hardware/design issue.
 Present both in the robot Erle and the PXF.
     - Issue with the GCS parameters (refer to https://groups.google.com/forum/#!topic/beaglepilot/dQlxse11JNI).
 There's also the UARTDriver to be checked.
+    - Issue with the overlays.
+PRU and BB-SPI1-SWP-01 conflict.
+    - How do we implemment CS?.

 - Plans for the next period:
     - Compile vanilla kernel